 |OS Manifest||Provides a parser for the app manifest.|

-|OS Pre-Bundle||Handles the content of pre-bundled resources on your app.|
+|OS Pre-Bundle||Handles the content of the app pre-bundled resources.|

-|NetworkStatus||Allows your application to know when the device is online, offline and the type of network available (Wifi, 3G, 4G...).|
+|NetworkStatus||Lets your app know when the device is online/offline and informs of the type of network available (for example, WiFi, 3G, 4G).|

 Articles in this Section